 One thing to keep in mind is that patient comfort is one of our top priorities.
 As such, we can utilize a range of sedation options to eliminate any pain or pressure you experience during your surgical procedure.

-Learn More About Full Mouth Rehabilitation in Redlands, CA
+Learn More About Full Mouth Rehabilitation

 Everyone deserves to have a beautiful, healthy smile.
 For many patients, a full mouth rehabilitation can make that a reality.
 To find out more about full mouth rehabilitation, schedule an appointment with Dr. Mee at State Street Dental.